RedHatOfficial/ansible-cloud_utils/README.md

 | vsphere_username              | If vSphere   |                                |                                    | vSphere username for API calls
 | vsphere_password              | If vSphere   |                                |                                               | vSphere password for API calls
 | vsphere_datacenter            | If vSphere   |                                |                                               | vSphere datacenter for API calls.
 NOTE: attempted to determine this dynamically but could not find a way.

+### optimize_kernel_scheduler.yml
+Configures noop for the IO queue scheduler kernel parameter for RHEL VMs on VMware infrastructure per [How to use the Noop IO Scheduler](https://access.redhat.com/solutions/109223).

+#### Notes
+* A backup of the grub configuration is made when changed.
+* This playbook does not perform the required reboot to enable this paramater.